Kriegsspiel: Reisswitz Sr.'s prototype (1812)

 In response to these criticisms, a Prussian nobleman and wargaming enthusiast named George Leopold von Reisswitz set out to develop a more realistic wargame wherein the units could move about in a free-form manner over more natural terrain.

 Reisswitz first experimented with a table covered in a layer of damp sand.
 He sculpted the sand into a three-dimensional model battlefield, with hills and valleys.
 He used little wooden blocks to represent troop formations.
 The Prussian princes heard about Reisswitz's project and asked for a demonstration.
-He showed it to them in 1811, and they enthusiastically recommended the game to their father, King Wilhelm III.
+He showed it to them in 1811, and they enthusiastically recommended the game to their father, King Frederick Wilhelm III.

 Reisswitz did not want to present the king a table of damp sand, so he set about constructing a more impressive apparatus.
 In 1812, Reisswitz presented to the king a wooden table-cabinet.
 The cabinet's drawers stored all the materials to play the game.
 The cabinet came with a folding board which, when unfolded and placed on top of the cabinet, provided a gaming surface about six feet by six feet in size.
 Instead of sculpted sand, the battlefield was made out of porcelain tiles, upon which terrain features were depicted in painted bas-relief.
-The tiles were modular and could be arranged on the table surface to create a custom battlefield (the scale was 1:2373).
+The tiles were modular and could be arranged on the table surface to create a custom battlefield.
+The scale was 1:2373.
 Troop formations were represented by little porcelain blocks.
 The blocks could be moved across the battlefield in a free-form manner; dividers and rulers were used to regulate movement.

 The royal family was delighted by Reisswitz's game, and frequently played it.
 However, it was not adopted by army instructors nor sold commercially.
 The apparatus that Reisswitz made for the king was too expensive for mass-production.
-But more importantly, his system was not complete and required some improvisation on the part of the players.
+Additionally, his system was not complete and required some improvisation on the part of the players.
 For instance, the rules for resolving the effects of hand-to-hand combat and terrain advantage were not fully worked out.
 Reisswitz may have been too distracted by the upheavals of the Napoleonic Wars to perfect his game.
 By 1816, Reisswitz seemed to have lost interest in wargaming altogether.
 The development of the wargame was continued by his son, Georg Heinrich Rudolf Johann von Reisswitz.